AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 ...
 ```

+### Inline JavaScript

-### You must not hard-code inline JavaScript in PHP classes
+You must not hard-code inline JavaScript in PHP classes

 -  Reduces long term maintenance by having frontend business logic stored in one place.
 -  Reduces the number of files to be modified.